robmoore-i/SkinTracker/README.md

    see it processing there.
 If it disappears, that might mean it failed some automatic checks.
 Apple will email you about that, so check your email.

+8. Pretty quickly the processing should complete.
+You might have to do some compliance stuff related to encryption and US export regulations.
+Generally you are subject to these regulations.
+It's not a problem.